maemo-leste/maemo-leste.github.io/content/maemo-leste-update-october-2021.rst

 ------------

-We're still working on fully implementing the Maemo Fremantle address book and contacts framework (osso-abook), but we've made a lot of progress.
+We're still working on fully implementing the Maemo Fremantle address book and contacts framework (osso-abook), but we've made a lot of progress - it should be ready pretty soon.

 .. image:: images/osso-abook-newcontact.png